-Killam Apartment Real Estate Investment Trust ("Killam" or the "Trust") is an unincorporated open-ended mutual fund trust created pursuant to the amended and restated Declaration of Trust ("DOT"), dated November 27, 2015, under the laws of the Province of Ontario.
+Killam Apartment Real Estate Investment Trust ("Killam" or the "Trust") is an unincorporated open-ended mutual fund trust created pursuant to the amended and restated Declaration of Trust ("DOT"), dated November 30, 2024, under the laws of the Province of Ontario.
 Killam specializes in the acquisition, management and development of multi-residential apartment buildings, manufactured home communities ("MHCs") and commercial properties in Canada.
+On November 21, 2024, Killam's trust unitholders and special voting unitholders, voting together as a single class, approved an internal reorganization that was accomplished by way of a plan of arrangement (the "Arrangement").
+The Arrangement removed Killam Properties Inc. ("KPI"), a wholly-owned subsidiary of the Trust, from Killam's organizational structure, such that the Trust no longer holds any properties partially through KPI, and as a result, the Trust no longer has any corporate subsidiaries that are expected to be taxable.

-The consolidated financial statements comprise the financial statements of Killam and its subsidiaries as at and for the year ended December 31, 2023.
+The consolidated financial statements comprise the financial statements of Killam and its subsidiaries as at and for the year ended December 31, 2024.
 Killam's head office operations are located at 3700 Kempt Road, Halifax, Nova Scotia, B3K 4X8.